Willy Adames Player Props: Brewers vs. Twins

-The Milwaukee Brewers, including Willy Adames (.231 on-base percentage in past 10 games, 58 points below season-long percentage), take on starter Pablo Lopez and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.
+The Milwaukee Brewers and Willy Adames, who went 1-for-5 last time out, take on Bailey Ober and the Minnesota Twins at Target Field, Wednesday at 1:10 PM ET.

-He had two hits (going 2-for-5) in his last game against the Athletics.
+In his previous game he had a one-hit performance (1-for-5) against the Twins.

 Willy Adames Game Info & Props vs. the Twins